-All adaptations must be made utilizing the most cost- effective materials and supplies.
-The environmental modification must incorporate reasonable and necessary construction standards.
-The infrastructure of the home involved in the funded adaptations (e.g., electrical system, plumbing, water/sewer, foundation, smoke detector systems, roof, free of pest damage) must be in compliance with any applicable local codes.
-ACTIVITIES NOT Excluded are: ALLOWED those adaptations or improvements to the home that are of general utility and are not of direct medical or remedial benefit to the participant (carpeting; roof repair; sidewalks; driveways; garages; central air conditioning; hot tubs; whirlpool tubs; swimming pools; landscaping; pest control; converting or updating a cesspool to a septic tank system or an aerobic treatment unit system, or connecting to a new sewer system; and general home repairs and maintenance); cosmetic improvements or upgrades that exceed the most cost-effective materials in the specifications to meet the needs; additional square footage means adding to the home's living area or living space that is considered "habitable space" in the building code.
-EAA shall not be authorized to build an extension or addition at, above or below grade on the existing structure of living area; convert and/or enclose a garage, shed, carport space, porch, lanai or other non-living space such as attic or area with sloped ceiling that does not meet minimum ceiling height requirements; build an ohana or accessory dwelling unit; adaptations, modifications, improvements or repairs to the existing home where long-term residency of the participant cannot be assured.
-Long-term residency must be defined as five (5) consecutive years; adaptations, modifications, improvements or repairs to licensed or certified care homes; duplicate adaptations, modifications or improvements regardless of the payment source;
+- those adaptations or improvements to the home that are of general utility and are not of direct medical or remedial benefit to the participant (carpeting; roof repair; sidewalks; driveways; garages; central air conditioning; hot tubs; whirlpool tubs; swimming pools; landscaping; pest control; converting or updating a cesspool to a septic tank system or an aerobic treatment unit system, or connecting to a new sewer system; and general home repairs and maintenance); - cosmetic improvements or upgrades that exceed the most cost-effective materials in the specifications to meet the needs; - 3) additional square footage means adding to the home's living area or living space that is considered "habitable space" in the building code.
+EAA shall not be authorized to build an extension or addition at, above or below grade on the existing structure of living area; convert and/or enclose a garage, shed, carport space, porch, lanai or other non-living space such as attic or area with sloped ceiling that does not meet minimum ceiling height requirements; build an ohana or accessory dwelling unit; - 4) adaptations, modifications, improvements or repairs to the existing home where long-term residency of the participant cannot be assured.
+Long-term residency must be defined as five (5) consecutive years;